Resilient Minnetonka

 -

-Share SALES & INCENTIVES on Facebook Share SALES & INCENTIVES on Twitter Share SALES & INCENTIVES on Linkedin Email SALES & INCENTIVES linkIncentives are options that help to reduce the cost of actions for resilience.
+Share Sales & Incentives on Facebook Share Sales & Incentives on Twitter Share Sales & Incentives on Linkedin Email Sales & Incentives linkIncentives are options that help to reduce the cost of your actions for resilience.

-Native plant sale runs Apr.-Sept. – This sale is offered online through our partners at MNL (a Minnesota-based native plant nursery).
-You'll find plant plugs and seed mixes for a variety of growing conditions.
+Native Plant & Seed Sale runs Apr.-Sept. – This sale is offered online through our partners at MNL (a Minnesota-based native plant nursery).
+You'll find a wide selection of plant plugs and seed mixes for a variety of growing conditions.
 Pricing is discounted from retail for Minnetonka residents, and pricing for plant trays includes shipping.
 Discount coupons are available to Minnetonka residents, while funding lasts.
 Visit sale website for more information.

-Compost bin sale – Begin making soil from your kitchen and yard waste.
-Compost bins are offered at a reduce price (compared to retail) - contact Christine at 952-988-8442 to request information and pricing.
+Compost Bin Sale – Begin making soil from your kitchen and yard waste.
+Compost bins are offered at a reduce price (compared to retail) - contact Christine at 952-988-8442 to request an information sheet and pricing.

-- Tree and Shrub sale – Diverse shrubs and trees are available at a reduced price through this lottery-based sale, which usually starts in April.
-Watch the Minnetonka Memo for updates.
+- Tree and Shrub Sale – Diverse shrubs and trees are available at a reduced price through this lottery-based sale, which takes place every spring.
+Watch the Minnetonka Memo for updates, or subscribe to the Natural Resources monthly e-bulletin.

 -